danielaparker/jsoncons/README.md

 - The [csv](#user-content-ext_csv) extension supports reading (writing) JSON values from (to) CSV files
 - The [msgpack](#user-content-ext_msgpack) extension supports encoding to and decoding from the [MessagePack](http://msgpack.org/index.html) binary serialization format.

+Planned new features are listed on the [roadmap](https://github.com/danielaparker/jsoncons/wiki/Roadmap)

 ## Get jsoncons

 Download the [latest release](https://github.com/danielaparker/jsoncons/releases) and unpack the zip file.
 Find the directory `jsoncons` under `src`, and copy it to your `include` directory.
 If you wish to use extensions, copy the `jsoncons_ext` directory as well.